Skip to main content

 Further values can be added in this view, by clicking the Add signal value button, available at the top of the chart.
 More details about the View Signal panel can be found in the documentation section.

-24. If no further Signal values are necessary click on the Close bottom button of both View Signal and Table Input panels.
+24. If no further Signal values are necessary click on the Close bottom button of both the View Signal and Table Input panels.
 In the List of Devices Lists make sure that you Unlock the previously updated entity, using the designated button.

 Defining and using i4scada Adapters